 For all you introverts out there, here’s the good news: you don’t need an army of friends to reap the longevity benefits of social connection.
 A study from 2001 found that even having just three good friends can decrease your risk of early death by two hundred percent [14].

-The reasons why having friends improves your lifespan is less clear than the numbers.
+The reasons why having friends improves your lifespan are less clear than the numbers.
 It could be that friends help you react better to stress.
-It could also be that you’re less likely to take on risky behaviours, or that you’re more likely to take care of yourself.
+It could also be that you’re less likely to take on risky behaviors, or that you’re more likely to take care of yourself.
 Whatever the reason, having meaningful connections in your life could help you live longer.

 9. Work Hard